Frequently Asked Questions

 Do I need a referral?

-Self-referrals, referrals via day care centres, kindergartens, aged care facilities, general practitioners and other health professionals are accepted.
+Self-referrals, referrals via aged care facilities, general practitioners and other health professionals are accepted.

 Consumers eligible for Medicare – Chronic Disease Management Plan speech pathology services require a referral via a General Practitioner.
 Click on the link below for information regarding the Chronic Disease Management eligibility requirements.